Brave Little Minds

 How big is the group?

-Five children max.
-Two licensed therapists.
-Kept intentionally small so every child gets attention and no one gets lost in the shuffle.
+Six children max.
+We keep it small on purpose so every child gets real attention and no one gets lost.

 Is this therapy?

-No. It is a skills-based small-group experience led by licensed child therapists.
-It is not a substitute for individual therapy, and your child does not need a diagnosis to participate.
+No. It is a skills-based small-group experience led by licensed therapists.
+Your child does not need a diagnosis to participate, and it is not a replacement for individual therapy if that is something your child needs.

 What does my child need to bring?